PacketFence Clustering Guide

 The replication MASTER_USER and MASTER_PASSWORD can be found in the main sites pf.conf.
 The MASTER_HOST is the ip address of the master server on the main site - where the backup was created.
 Do not use the VIP.

-At the end it you want to check the status of the slave server for debug purposes you can run the follwing command:
+At the end, to check the status of the slave server for debug purposes, run the following command:

 SHOW SLAVE STATUS;